 Chaos Calls 04: Behind the Lines

 Many of the projects for helping my people on Chaos are starting to come together in a more meaningful way.
-Soon after buying the kennels and establishing the horse breeding company I spoke with Maggie and Frank about me needing people who want to live in a no-tech country I know of where the most advanced weapon is a crossbow and the only way to communicate at a distance is by a hand delivered letter.
-Although I don’t think they believed me about it being that no-tech, they did refer a number of people to me to help with the dogs and horses I want to send there to establish breeding and training groups there.
+Soon after buying the kennels and establishing the horse breeding company I speak with Maggie and Frank about me needing people who want to live in a no-tech country I know of where the most advanced weapon is a crossbow and the only way to communicate at a distance is by a hand delivered letter.
+Although I don’t think they believe me about it being that no-tech they do refer a number of people to me to help with the dogs and horses I want to send there to establish breeding and training groups there.

-Frank also ships me ten of the older horses he sees as being near the end of their good breeding life when I ask for ten horses to send over to my no-tech compound.
-Their names convince me Frank is a romantic.
-The stallions are Jericho, Scimitar, and Damascus, while the mares are named Krithia, Sharon, Sheria, Nazareth, Arara, Deraa, and Musa.
+Frank also ships me ten of the older horses he sees as being near the end of their good breeding life when I pay for ten horses to send over to my no-tech compound.
+Their names convince me Frank is a romantic as the stallions are Jericho, Scimitar, and Damascus, while the mares are Krithia, Sharon, Sheria, Nazareth, Arara, Deraa, and Musa.
 I had to do some research to confirm my guess of all the horses being named after places where the Australian Light Horse fought during the First World War, the only sort of oddity is Musa is named after Wadi Musa.

 Maggie sends me ten older dogs I ask for, along with four handlers who want to live in a no-tech world.
 Six of the dogs are three breeding pairs near the end of their breeding life while the other four are two pairs of dogs trained to work with soldiers in the field.
 The two pairs of military trained dogs are two pairs of siblings trained by the two men handling them to be search and guard units of a man and two dogs each.
 The other two handlers are experienced trainers wanting a new life.